welsh1lad/aws_pizza_demo/README.md

 ### 🗺️ Updated Architecture

 - **app-vpc**
-  - Contains the **Application Load Balancer (ALB)** in a **public subnet**.
+  - Contains only the **Application Load Balancer (ALB)** in a **public subnet**.
-  - Hosts the Pizza Order App (frontend/backend).
-  - ALB exposes the app to the internet.
+  - The ALB is public and connects to the backend services in `service-vpc` via VPC peering.

 - **service-vpc**
   - A **private VPC** running **AWS EKS** (Kubernetes).
-  - Hosts backend services, Lambda functions, and SQS.
-  - Not directly accessible from the internet.
+  - EKS hosts the Pizza UI (frontend) and backend service (reads Redis DB).
+  - Redis DB is updated by a Lambda function triggered by AWS SQS.
+  - The Pizza UI places orders onto SQS.

 - **Networking**
   - VPC peering connects `app-vpc` and `service-vpc`.
   - Only the ALB in `app-vpc` is public; all other resources are private.

 ---